jairbubbles/RoslynCompiler/README.md

 ## Remarks

-- I tried UseLegacyJIT in app.config but it resulted in worse performance (as we could expect)
+- I tried UseLegacyJIT in app.config but it resulted in worse performance (as we could have expected)
 ```xml
 <runtime>
       <useLegacyJit enabled="1" />